m-moshtagh/Ohara/Java/Core/constructors/CONSTRUCTORS.md

 ## Default Constructors

 The compiler will supply a “do nothing” default constructor If no constructor is declared manually.
 There are some scenarios that do require you to declare a constructor.

-> This is compile time phase, The default constructor doesn't exist in .java file but will be available in .class files.
+> This is compiled time phase, The default constructor doesn't exist in .java file but will be available in .class
+> files.

 Declaring a private constructor useful when a class has only static methods or the developer wants to have full control of all calls to create new instances of the class.

 ## Call other constructors using `this()`